picimako/intellij-inspections/README.md

 * your project's IDEA config under `<Your project>\.idea\inspectionProfiles\Project_Default.xml`, or
 * to the default IDEA global config under `<User home>\.IdeaIC2019.1\config\inspection\Default.xml`

-To configure your git project for these inspections please read through the [How to add projected specific inspections to your Git project](https://ijnspector.wordpress.com/2018/11/21/how-to-add-project-specific-inspections-to-your-git-project/) article.
+To configure your git project for these inspections please read through the [How to add project specific inspections to your Git project](https://ijnspector.wordpress.com/2018/11/21/how-to-add-project-specific-inspections-to-your-git-project/) article.

 ## Contribution and support